Skip to content

 This work, now renamed Toronto Skyline from Seventeenth Street, Jordan, is presently hanging at the Jordan Art Gallery.

-I am a proud member of the international Studio Art Quilt Associates (SAQA).
+I was a proud member of the international Studio Art Quilt Associates (SAQA) when this work was created.
 Worldwide, there are over 3,500 members; Canada has an extremely strong presence with the first international conference just held March 19 – 21, 2020, in “virtual reality.”
 In conjunction, an all-Canadian exhibition of 44 art quilts was curated from 175 submissions nationwide.
 Divided into 2 components: Colour with a U and Colour with a U Too have now completed their first showing at Homer Watson House and Gallery in Kitchener and RiverBrink Art Museum in Queenston, Niagara on the Lake.
 The exhibitions will travel across Canada over the next 3 years.
 See here for my presentation on the process.

 Colour with a U now concluded